marellocommerce/marello-application/README.md

 ## Installation instructions

-As both Symfony and Marello Enterprise use [Composer][2] to manage their dependencies, this is the recommended way to install Marello Enterprise.
+As Symfony, OroCommerce and Marello Enterprise use [Composer][2] to manage their dependencies, this is the recommended way to install Marello Enterprise.

 - Clone Marello Enterprise application repository: